From the 2020-21 financial year

-A person who is dissatisfied with a decision of the Commissioner may lodge a written notice of objection with the Minister for Finance.
+A person who is dissatisfied with a decision of the Commissioner may lodge a written notice of objection with the Treasurer.
 See our Objections page for more information.

 Where a minor interest in land has been disregarded the holder of the disregarded interest is not eligible for an exemption.